-Researchers from throughout the world will work with the information participants provide to learn about the effect and interaction of factors such as genetics, environment, and treatment, as well as the current situation, well-being, and needs of those affected by ASD.
-IAN Research will also serve as a research registry, matching participants who give their permission with other local and national autism research projects studying ASDs.
+Researchers from throughout the world worked with the information participants provided to learn about the effect and interaction of factors such as genetics, environment, and treatment, as well as the current situation, well-being, and needs of those affected by ASD.
+IAN Research was also a research registry, matching participants who give their permission with other research projects studying ASD.

-The goal overall is to accelerate and expand autism spectrum disorder research.
+The goal overall was to accelerate and expand autism spectrum disorder research.
 Learn about our many scientific publications.

 IAN Questionnaires: The Basic Protocol and Special Questionnaires

-Participants in IAN Research have the opportunity to respond to a number of online questionnaires and special surveys.
-Some of these are part of what we call the Basic IAN Protocol, which includes the Child with ASD Questionnaire, Mother and Father Medical History Questionnaires, and the Adult with ASD Questionnaires.
-From time to time, IAN also launches special questionnaires on specific topics.
+Participants in IAN Research had the opportunity to respond to a number of online questionnaires and special surveys.
+Some of these were part of what we call the Basic IAN Protocol, which includes the Child with ASD Questionnaire, Mother and Father Medical History Questionnaires, and the Adult with ASD Questionnaires.
+From time to time, IAN launched special questionnaires on specific topics.